conuti-gmbh/clean-code/code-smells/long-parameter-list.md

 }
 ```

-After checking the parameters, we can simply extract the address part into a new class (e.g [Value Object](https://enterprisecraftsmanship.com/posts/value-objects-explained/)) and pass the object as a parameter.
+After checking the parameters, we can simply extract the address part into a new class (e.g. [Value Object](https://enterprisecraftsmanship.com/posts/value-objects-explained/)) and pass the object as a parameter.

 ### After